Literasee/Basic_Literasee--Markdown/report.md

 ---

-## Embedding images
+## Embedding graphics

-Because Literasee is web-based, it can embed a variety of images/visualizations.
+Because Literasee is web-based, it can embed a variety of graphics/images/visualizations.

-### Embedded bitmap images
+### Embedded bitmap graphics

 Literasee logo embedded inline and reference (hover to see the title text):